fermyon/developer/content/common/contributing-docs.md

 ### 6.3 How To Properly Edit CSS Styles

 Directly editing `.css` files is not recommended, because these are overwritten.
-Instead, if you would like to make and test a new/different style please go ahead and update the appropriate `.scss` file and then run the following command; which will in-turn update the `.css`:
+Instead, if you would like to make and test a new/different style please go ahead and update the appropriate `.scss` file instead.
+The following command will automatically update the `.css` file that is relevant to the `.scss` file that you are editing:

 <!-- @selectiveCpy -->